 From Great Disaster Comes Great Resilience

-In the 1990s, the people of Papua New Guinea were largely unaware of their risk to tsunami hazards.
-There had been no major tsunami causing significant loss of life in Papua New Guinea for more than 60 years, and no well-publicized tsunami disaster elsewhere in the world during that time.
+In the 1990s, the people of Papua New Guinea were largely unaware of their tsunami hazard risk.
+There had been no major tsunami causing significant loss of life in Papua New Guinea for more than 60 years.

 Davies, H. L. (2017).
 Aitape Story: The Great New Guinea Tsunami of 1998.
 Braddon, Australian Capital Territory: Halstead Press.